rlivings39/cpp-practice/cpp-software-design/README.md

 * Function parameters in a subtype must be **contravariant**.
 Subtype methods can accept a super type of the function parameter in the corresponding member function of the super type.
 This does not have direct C++ support.
 * Invariants of the super type must be preserved in a subtype.
 Any expectations on the state of the super type must be valid before and after calls to any member function.

+#### Guideline 6 takeaways

+* Abstractions represent a set of requirements and expectations
+* Follow the Liskov Substitution Principle (LSP) to ensure expected behavior of abstractions
+* Ensure that derived classes adhere to the expected base class behavior
+* Communication abstraction expectations

 ## Other references mentioned

 * *Large Scale C++ Software Design* by John Lakos